permaweb/ao/servers/cu/README.md

 #### Driven Adapters

-All driven adapters are located in `/domain/client`
+All driven adapters are located in `effects`

-`domain/client` contains implementations, of the contracts in `dal.js`, for various platforms.
-The unit tests for the implementations in `client` also import contracts from `dal.js` to help ensure that the implementation properly satisfies the API.
+`effects` contains implementations, of the contracts in `dal.js`, for various platforms.
+The unit tests for the implementations in `effects` also import contracts from `domain/dal.js` to help ensure that the implementation properly satisfies the API.

 #### Entrypoint

-Finally, the entrypoint `/domain/index.js` sets up the appropriate implementations from `client` and injects them into the public apis.
+Finally, the entrypoint `bootstrap.js` sets up the appropriate implementations from `effects` and injects them into the public apis from `domain/apis`.

-Anything outside of domain should only ever import from `domain/index.js`.
+Anything outside of domain should only ever import from the top level of `domain/*` or `domain/apis/*`.

 ### Routes